Pwd9000-ML/blog-devto/posts/2023/DevOps-Terraform-Functions/DevOps-Terraform-Functions.md

 ## Bonus example

 If you are used to provisioning resources in the cloud on **Azure** you'll know that each resource has a resource ID.
-Here is a fun little function that I have used in the past to get the last element of any resource ID, usually the name of the resource, without fail:
+Here is a fun little function that I have used in the past to get the last element of any resource ID (usually the name of the resource), without fail:

 ```hcl
 #Basic Example